RubyNova/mattdjones.co.uk/_pages/aboutme.md

 I'm a big fan of anime and guns (if I wasn't a game dev, I probably would've went into gunsmithing).
 My contact info is on the left if you have any questions about my blog posts (or if you want to hire me).

+You can find some of my open source work on [Github](https://github.com/Erlite/).

 I currently work at Periscope Games, as a Senior Gameplay Programmer for [Post Scriptum](https://store.steampowered.com/app/736220/Post_Scriptum/).

 ## Technologies